VadimEst/CNC-Simulator-Docs/docs/user/functionality.md

 ### Spindle Speed

 This tile displays the current spindle speed.
-It's range goes from 0 to 10 meters per minute. a blue threshold indicates the speed limit of the uncooled spindle and the start of the section where the spindle is cooled.
+It's range goes from 0 to 10 meters per minute. a blue threshold indicates the speed limit of the not cooled spindle and the start of the section where the spindle is cooled.

 ### Coolant Status